-How to withdraw funds from RRSP(s) under the Home Buyers' Plan (HBP)
+How to make withdrawals from your RRSPs under the Home Buyers' Plan

 Making your withdrawal

 After filling out Area 1 of Form T1036, give it to your RRSP issuer.
-The issuer must fill out Area 2.
+The RRSP issuer must fill out Area 2.

 Notes

-An amount exceeding $35,000 will have to be reported as income on your income tax and benefit return for the year you received it.
+Any portion of the withdrawals from your RRSPs under the HBP that exceed $35,000 will have to be reported as income on your income tax and benefit return for the year you received it.
 In addition, your RRSP issuer will have to withhold tax on the amount in excess at the time of the withdrawal.

 Your RRSP deduction may be affected by your participation in the HBP

-During that period, you cannot deduct the amount by which the total of your contributions to an RRSP is more than the fair market value of that RRSP after the withdrawal.
+You cannot deduct the amount by which the total of your contributions during the 89-day period to your RRSP is more than the fair market value of that RRSP after the withdrawal.

 The same rules apply if you contributed to your spouse's or common-law partner's RRSP during the 89-day period before that individual made the withdrawal from the same RRSP under the HBP.